A (possible) mathematical model to describe biological "context-dependence" : case study with protein structure

 \\ where $\phi$ is the probability density of attaining the objective (biological goal) and $X$ is the feasibility domain of the contexts $x_{i}$. \\ \\ \\ Since to achieve every biological goal, many (say, $m$) successive stages of context interactions are required, we can express $eq^{n}-6$ at a higher resolution as :\\

-\\ where $\phi_{j}|\phi_{j-1}$ represent the conditional probability associated with context $\left\{ x_{i}\right\} $ interactions, while attempting to achieve a particular biological goal.\\ \\ However, since the individual physical parameters $p_{i}$ $\left(p_{i}\in P\right)$, upon which the contexts are working, may not always be strongly correlated and although related with each other, can be considered independent when viewed individually with respect to their functional contribution to the system.
-For example, the time-dependent and context-dependent fluctuations in individual bond-lengths, bond-angles and torsion-angles in the protein interior, although might be related in some intricate way to the resultant dipole moment for the protein; can be considered, for all practical purposes, in terms of their individual (and not linked) contributions in ensuring proteins stability and functionality.
+\\ where $\phi_{j}|\phi_{j-1}$ represent the conditional probability associated with context $\left\{ x_{i}\right\} $ interactions, while attempting to achieve a particular biological goal.\\ \\ However, we note that individual physical parameters $p_{i}$ $\left(p_{i}\in P\right)$, upon which the contexts are working, may not always be strongly correlated and although related with each other, can be considered independent when viewed individually with respect to their functional contribution to the system.
+For example, the time-dependent and context-dependent fluctuations in individual bond lengths, bond angles and torsion angles in the protein interior, although might be related in some intricate way to the resultant dipole moment for the protein; can be considered, for all practical purposes, in terms of their individual (and not linked) contributions in ensuring proteins stability and functionality.
 Hence we attempt to partition the relevant contexts into a sum of disjoint domains; such that :\\ $\left(x_{i}\in X_{i}\right)$ and $\sum_{i}X_{i}=S$.\\ \\ Considering this partition we can re-write $eq^{n}-6$ as :\\

 \\ In other words, purely in terms of achievement of biological goals :\\

 \\ where\\

 \\ are the conditional probabilities of context-interactions of the system realizing the successive stages of the task.
 It is necessary to mention here that to achieve any biological function, the domain of integration for every $x_{i}$ in $eq^{n}-8$ must be within their respective permissible range, say $\left[x_{\pi_{0}},\;\; x_{\pi_{1}}\right]$.\\ \\ While it is difficult to assume that every context-interaction necessary to realize certain biological goal will always be operating in deterministic manner with perfect efficiency, experience teaches us that biological goals are seldom compromised with.
 Hence we assume that the reliability of any arbitrarily chosen context interaction at any arbitrarily chosen $j^{th}$ state in the realization of certain biological function, is statistically independent of the probability of the realization of that particular biological function.
 In that case, the integrand in $eq^{n}-10$, can be expressed as a product $\phi_{j|j-1}\left(x_{1},x_{2},\ldots,x_{n}\right)r_{j}\left(x_{1},x_{2},\ldots,x_{n}\right)$, where $r_{j}$,$\left(r_{j}\in R\right)$ describes the probability of reliability of any arbitrarily chosen context-interaction at $j^{th}$ state in the realization of certain biological function.\\ \\ Hence $eq^{n}-7$, can be expressed more realistically as :\\